yext/search-core/docs/answers-core.answerscore.verticalsearch.md

 ## AnswersCore.verticalSearch() method

-Performs an Answers search for a single vertical
+Performs an Answers search for a single vertical.

 <b>Signature:</b>